 - Add crushed red pepper flakes to this Italian dressing recipe to turn up the heat.

 - Bacon and onion powder make for a heavier taste.
 Add honey to this Italian dressing recipe to turn it into a mustard dressing.

 - Make creamy vinaigrette by mixing the oil, vinegar, salt, and pepper with mayonnaise or sour cream.

 - Add grated Parmesan cheese and freshly ground black pepper to creamy vinaigrette for an original and tasty spin.

 - If you like balsamic vinegar, make an Italian dressing with a twist on traditional by substituting balsamic for red wine vinegar and mixing that with olive oil, Italian seasoning, garlic, and pepper.

 Uses for Italian Dressing

-Dressings carry flavor though every bite and infuse whatever dish you use it on with character.
-Green salads are without a doubt the most common use for all dressings, including Italian.
-But don't stop there.
+Dressings carry flavor through every bite and infuse whatever dish you use it on.
+Green salads are without a doubt the most common use for all dressings, including Italian, but don't stop there.
 These blends of oil, vinegar and seasonings make taste spectaculars of otherwise boring and/or bland dishes.